-Lecture, 2 hours; laboratory, 2 hours.
-Art 205 is the study of the human figure through drawing where the emphasis will be on problems in composition and figural expression.
+Art 205 is the study of the human figure through drawing.
+The emphasis of the course will be on pictorial composition and figural expression, as well as addressing historical and contemporary issues related to the body.

 206 Life Drawing III (3) UC:CSU